 Leslie O. Carter Water Treatment Plant (LOCWTP)

-Leslie O. Carter Water Treatment Plant (LOCWTP) is a conventional potable water treatment plant that utilizes state of the art equipment and processes.
-It has the capacity to treat 35 million gallons per day.
-Recent upgrades have improved nearly every phase of the treatment process.
-The most notable improvement has been the addition of granular activated carbon contactors.
-These GAC contactors provide Palmdale Water District with the capability to remove a wide range of naturally occuring and man-made contaminants from the water.
-The recent upgrades and the addition of GAC contactors will help ensure that LOCWTP produces high quality water both now and well into the future.
+Leslie O. Carter Water Treatment Plant (LOCWTP) is a conventional potable water treatment plant that utilizes state-of-the-art equipment and processes.
+It has the capacity to treat 35 million gallons per day and includes the use of Granular Activated Carbon (GAC) contactors.
+These GAC contactors provide PWD with the ability to remove a wide range of naturally occurring and man-made contaminants from the water which ensures the LOCWTP produces high-quality water now and in the future.